Best Taco Lasagna Recipe

 Freeze:

-• First, let it cool to room temperature, after that, it can be frozen in a freezer-safe dish.
+• First, let it cool to room temperature.
+Then, it can be frozen in a freezer-safe dish.
 Most glass or ceramic casserole dishes are fine for this purpose.

-• If it has been put into individual pieces, refrigerate it first, for the layers to settle.
-It makes wrapping them easier.
+• If it has been divided into individual pieces, refrigerate it first so the layers can settle.
+This makes wrapping them easier.

 • Next, cover the dish with freezer-safe plastic wrap.
-Make sure to wrap the plastic around the entire dish, to make sure there are no gaps in the wrap where air could get in and cause freezer burn.
-Also, cover well in aluminum foil.
+Make sure to wrap the plastic around the entire dish to ensure there are no gaps where air could get in and cause freezer burn.
+Also, cover well with aluminum foil.

 • In addition, the slices can be individually wrapped in freezer-safe plastic wrap and foil or added to freezer-safe bags.
-This is a great alternative for those who don’t want to thaw an entire lasagna or want to cook smaller food portions.
+This is an excellent alternative for those who don’t want to thaw an entire lasagna or want to cook smaller food portions.

 • Freeze for up to 3 months for the best flavor.
 But, it will keep good for 6 months or more.